 Product Safety - Including requirements to address product safety considerations throughout the product lifecycle.

 Counterfeit Parts Prevention - Provides requirements to mitigate the effects of the growing threat of counterfeit / fraudulent product while recognizing the emerging counterfeit/fraudulent statutory/regulatory requirements on AQMS processes.

 Awareness - AS9100:2016 now requires employees to be aware of their contribution to product or service conformity, to product safety and the importance of ethical behaviour.

 Human Factors - Requires the consideration of human factors in the root cause analysis for nonconformities.
 To do that you must understand the interactions between people, machines and each other and their impact on human performance.
 Human factors could include physical fitness, physiological characteristics, personality, stress and fatigue to name just a few.

-Obsolescence - In the planning process, you must consider the consequences of product obsolescence.
+Obsolescence - In the planning and design processes, you must consider the consequences of product obsolescence.

 THREE STEPS TO AS9100D CERTIFICATION